MOEAFramework/MOEAFramework/docs/errors.md

 is the number of offspring produced by a single invocation of the variation operator, and `lambda` is the total number of offspring produced during a generation.

-**no digest file**
-Thrown when attempting to validate a data file using a digest file, but no such digest file exists.
-Processing of the data file should cease immediately for sensitive applications where data integrity is essential.
-If the digest file simply hasn't yet been produced but the file contents are verified, the FileProtection command line utility can optionally generate digest files.

-**invalid digest file**
-Thrown when attempting to validate a date file using a digest file, but the digest file is corrupted or does not contain a valid digest.
-Processing of the data file should cease immediately for sensitive applications where data  integrity is essential.

-**digest does not match**
-Thrown when attempting to validate a data file using a digest file, but the actual digest of the data file does not match the expected digest contained in the digest file.
-This indicates that the data file or the digest file are corrupted.
-Processing of the data file should cease immediately for sensitive applications where data integrity is essential.

 **unexpected rule separator**
 **rule must contain at least one production**
 **invalid symbol**